E-Mail Encryption Rare in Everyday Use

 NPR's David Kestenbaum reports on why hardly anybody does.

-Mr. ARI SCHWARTZ (Center for Democracy and Technology, Washington, D.C.): In some ways, it's the golden age of wiretapping.
+ARI SCHWARTZ: In some ways, it's the golden age of wiretapping.
 We're putting tons of information through the computer systems.
 It's easy to sort through, its easy to find.
 They can use so much more information than they ever have had in the past.